 Why Sommeliers Treat Caviar Like Fine Wine

 Like a vintage wine, each batch of caviar carries its own story: seasonal harvest, diet of the sturgeon, and subtle variations in brining.
-Sommeliers (and now home connoisseurs) approach caviar with the same intentionality—tasting each tin thoughtfully.
+At Haute Caviar, we approach every tin with the same intentionality as a master sommelier — tasting thoughtfully, selecting only what meets our exacting standards.

 Why Is Champagne a Classic With Caviar?

-There’s a reason Champagne and caviar are an enduring duo: fizz meets brine.
-Bubbles cleanses the palate, acidity balances richness, and the effervescence enhances the pearls’ subtle nuttiness.
+There's a reason Champagne and caviar are an enduring duo: fizz meets brine.
+Bubbles cleanse the palate, acidity balances richness, and effervescence enhances the pearls' subtle nuttiness.

 Which Champagne Pairs Best?